Skip to Content Top

 Continue Reading Read Less

 Deer mice (Peromyscus maniculatus) are omnivorous creatures, which means they have a varied diet that includes both plant and animal matter.
 What they eat depends on their environment and seasonal availability of food.
-Here is a more detailed overview of what deer mice eat:
+Here is an overview of what deer mice eat:

 • Seeds and Fruits: Deer mice are known to consume a variety of seeds, including those of grasses, shrubs, and trees.
 In the wild, they often feed on the seeds of native plants.
 Fruits, such as berries, are also part of their diet, especially during the summer and early autumn when fruits are abundant.